codatio/codat-docs/docs/payables/mapping.md

 ## Create new account

-If the SMB customer plans to make payments from a new payment method or account that you provide, use the [Create account](/operations/create-account) endpoint to reflect that account in their accounting software.
-It will contain their transactions, making the SMB's payment reconciliation workflows easier.
+If the SMB customer plans to make payments from a new payment method or account that you provide, a new account must be created.
+The account will contain their transactions, making the SMB's payment reconciliation workflows easier.
+The endpoint to use depends on the underlying integration.

-You can also use the [Get create account model](/sync-for-payables-api#/operations/get-create-chartOfAccounts-model) endpoint first to check integration-specific requirements for account creation, or [read more](/using-the-api/push) about creating data with Codat.
+For Xero, QuickBooks Online and Oracle NetSuite use the [Create bank account](/sync-for-payables-api#/operations/create-bank-account) endpoint.

 <Tabs>